• Increased steering effort

 • C0623

-• Replace the suspension control module if necessary
+• Replace or reprogram the steering control module if necessary.

 • OBD-II scanner